Vitamin D Sources and Functions

 The older you are, the more at risk you are

 The elderly are at risk because with advancing age, the body becomes less able to manufacture Vitamin D. In addition, older people tend to stay out of the sun or to use sunscreen.
-Vegans and vegetarians that do not include fortified products in their diets, are also at risk for Vitamin D deficiency.
+Vegans and vegetarians that do not live in sunny climates or include fortified products in their diets, are also at risk for Vitamin D deficiency.

 Testing is the best way to know whether you need to supplement with Vitamin D.